jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ![*Douglas McIlroy*](images/Chapter-06/people/Douglas_McIlroy-2.jpg "Douglas McIlroy")

 Douglas McIlroy was the manager of the Bell Labs Computing Techniques Research Department from 1965 to 1986 where Ken Thompson, Dennis Ritchie, and Brian Kernighan worked under his direction.
 He gave support to Unix and encouraged its development.
-He even built several Unix commandline binaries such as spell, diff, sort, join, graph, speak, and tr[^66].
+He even built several Unix commandline binaries such as `spell`, `diff`, `sort`, `join`, `graph`, `speak`, and `tr`[^66].
 Most importantly McIlroy envisioned the concepts of __pipes__ or __pipelines__.
 This idea allowed for the output of one command to be directed as the input of another command--making a pipeline.
 This was in compliance with Thompson's idea of small command binaries doing only one thing.
 So by 1973 McIlroy had convinced Thompson to modify and add this feature to Unix.

 > "Pipes were first suggested by [M. Doug McIlroy](https://en.wikipedia.org/wiki/Douglas_McIlroy "Douglas McIlroy"), when he was a department head in the Computing Science Research Center at Bell Labs, the research arm of AT&T (American Telephone and Telegraph Company), the former U.S. telecommunications monopoly.
 McIlroy had been working on macros since the latter part of the 1950s, and he was a ceaseless advocate of linking macros together as a more efficient alternative to series of discrete commands.
 A macro is a series of commands (or keyboard and mouse actions) that is performed automatically when a certain command is entered or key(s) pressed.